skiano/predication/README.md

 }
 ```

-And we want to match people who are either taller than 50" or older than 65.
-We could do the following...
+If we wanted want to match people who are either taller than 50" or older than 65, we could do the following...

 ```javascript
 const tall_or_old = predication({